 Grinding noises you hear

 When your brakes are making a loud grinding sound when you press on the pedal, this is almost always caused by contact of the rotor disc with part of the caliper.
 This is usually because of extreme wear to the brake pads or rotors.
 Another reason that brakes may make a grinding sound is when a foreign object (such as a stone) gets lodged somewhere in the caliper.
 When this happens, the brakes will usually make a consistent grinding or screeching sound when the vehicle is in motion.

 Brake fade is a condition where the brakes have become overheated, and they don’t function normally as a result.
-Brake fade is most common in situations where the brakes are being used much more than they usually would, such as going down a long hill.
-When you experience brake fade, the pedal will require extra effort to yield the same stopping power.
-If you notice this issue, or any issue with your brakes, schedule an appointment with us as soon as you can.
+Brake fade is most common in situations when brakes are being used more.
+This includes going down a long hill.
+When you experience brake fade, you will notice an issue.
+The pedal will require extra effort to yield the same stopping power.
+If you notice this issue, bring it in.
+Noticing an issue with your brakes requires immediate attention.